coffeeispower/crema/README.md

   display directly.
 If something goes wrong you'll be staring at a frozen TTY (or worse).
 Nested mode is your friend.
 - This is a proof of concept with a healthy appetite for `TODO()`.
+- I am a Vulkan beginner, and I'm using this project as an excuse to learn Vulkan.
 - You have been warned.
 Rice responsibly.

 ## Performance

-JVM has an historical bad reputation for being a memory hog and slow, but that reputation comes from old java versions like Java 7 and 8.
+The JVM's reputation for being a memory hog and slow dates back to old versions like Java 7 and 8.
+Newer versions have largely fixed that:
-But those performance problems have been solved in newer versions:

-- Newer java versions ship better garbage collection algorithms which are heap size independent and can run concurrently with sub millisecond pauses which is a big improvement.
+- Modern JVMs ship garbage collectors like Generational ZGC that are heap size independent, run concurrently, and keep pause times consistently in the sub-millisecond range.
-- JIT compiles hot paths to machine code at runtime, making them run at speeds that resemble systems languages like Rust or C++.
+- The JIT compiles hot paths to machine code at runtime, closing most of the gap to native code.
-- Java is battle-tested in backend and server workloads for years now that have a lot of CPU-bound and IO-bound operations.

-Kotlin also provides good async support with coroutines, which were integrated into crema for non-blocking VSync support and structured concurrency, so crema doesn't need to spawn OS threads for each monitor, the kotlin runtime manages wait points instead of doing like most C and C++ compositors that use a manual error-prone harder-to-reason-about event-loop.
+Kotlin coroutines provide non-blocking VSync support with structured
+concurrency: instead of blocking one OS thread per monitor, the runtime suspends and resumes at wait points.

 ## Development

-- `scripts/run` — build and run (recommended for interactive use, see above)
+- `./gradlew run` — build and run
 - `./gradlew build` — build everything
 - `./gradlew check` — all checks and tests
 - `./gradlew clean` — clean build outputs